Fact-checked by the ZeroinDaily editorial team

 Why Are Remote Teams Reconsidering Zoom in 2025?

-Remote teams are leaving Zoom primarily due to meeting fatigue, integration gaps, and rising costs at scale.
-Zoom’s per-host pricing model becomes expensive fast for distributed teams, and its AI features — bundled into the Zoom AI Companion — require a paid upgrade that many SMBs find hard to justify.
+Remote teams are reconsidering Zoom primarily because of meeting fatigue, integration gaps, and rising costs at scale.
+Zoom’s per-host pricing model becomes expensive fast for distributed teams, and its AI features, bundled into the Zoom AI Companion, require a paid upgrade that many SMBs find hard to justify.

 A Harvard Business Review study on video call fatigue found that back-to-back video meetings measurably increase cognitive stress, with workers showing higher stress biomarkers after just two hours of continuous calls.
 That finding pushed many teams toward tools built around async-first communication, where video is an option rather than a default.

 Integration is the other pressure point.
-Teams running on Microsoft 365 or Google Workspace find that switching away from Teams or Meet introduces friction rather than reducing it.
-Zoom requires a separate authentication layer, separate storage for recordings, and manual connections to calendars and project tools.
+Teams running on Microsoft 365 or Google Workspace find that adding Zoom introduces friction rather than reducing it.
+Separate authentication, separate recording storage, and manual calendar connections all add overhead that ecosystem-native tools avoid entirely.

 Which Zoom Alternatives Are Remote Teams Actually Adopting?